csantanapr/knative-minikube/README.md

-# Setup Knative with Minikube
+# Setup Knative on Minikube

 >Updated and verified on 2020/11/02 with:
 >- Knative version 0.18.1